adriangonzales/adgodev/_posts/2015-02-28-starting-again.markdown

 Honestly, it also keeps me from getting lost in writing huge custom features and never finishing them.
 The static nature of Jekyll is a major shift in perspective from the realtime, dynamic webapp world I'm used to.
 I think that challenge to the status quo is a big asset.

 Its easy to get lost in the tool you use most.
 WordPress, Rails, Laravel, Node, Angular, it doesn't matter.
-There's usually an opinion of a "best" platform, but the truthfully none of them fit every scenario and some are better suited to others.
+There's usually an opinion of a "best" platform, but truthfully none of them fit every scenario and some are better suited to others.

 > When all you have is a hammer, everything looks like a nail.

 Just like this site, sometimes Wordpress isn't the best fit.
 If I don't try new options, I'd never know.
-So, this is my forray into static site gen. Perhaps I'll get frustrated by the confines of runtime generation, maybe coloring in the lines is another way of defining the canvas.
-For now, I'm enjoying the flexiblity of a static site without all the fuss of manually managing site and layout assets.
-And when I do recommend WordPress, I'll confident that its the right tool for the job.
+So, this is my forray into production usage of a static site generator.
+Perhaps I'll get frustrated by the confines of runtime generation, or, maybe coloring in the lines is another way of defining the canvas.
+For now, I'm enjoying the flexiblity of a static site without all the fuss of manually managing site assets and layout changes.
+And when I do recommend WordPress, I'll be confident that it's the right tool for the job.